Groestlcoin/btcpayserver/SECURITY.md

 Feel free to use the below template to report a vulnerability.

 ```
-Subject: Vulnerability Report - BTCPay Server
+Subject: Vulnerability Report - GRSPay Server

-Dear BTCPay Server team,
+Dear GRSPay Server team,
-I am writing to report a security vulnerability that I have identified in BTCPay Server.
+I am writing to report a security vulnerability that I have identified in GRSPay Server.
 I believe this vulnerability poses a significant threat to the security of the project and its users.

 Here are the details of the vulnerability: